Guri122911/Uber-Powerbi-Dashboard/README.md

 ## Conclusion

-This project demonstrates how raw data can be transformed into meaningful business insights using Power BI.
-The dashboard helps in tracking company performance, identifying business problems, and supporting data-driven decision-making.
+This project demonstrates how raw Uber ride data can be transformed into actionable insights using Power BI.
+The dashboard helps businesses track performance, identify problems, and improve operational and revenue strategies using data visualization and analytics.

 ---

 ## Author

 Gursewak singh